lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Fragment Compressed Number (FCN).
 The FCN is present in the SCHC Fragments header.
 This field conveys information about the progress in the sequence of SCHC Fragments.
-  For exemple, it can contain a truncated, efficient representation of a larger-sized fragment number.
+  For example, it can contain a truncated, efficient representation of a larger-sized fragment number.
   The exact use of the FCN field is left to each SCHC F/R mode.
-  However, two values are special.
+  However, two values are reserved for special purpose.
 They help control the SCHC F/R process:

-  * The FCN value with all the bits equal to 1 (All-1) signals the very last SCHC Fragment of a SCHC Packet.
+  * The FCN value with all the bits equal to 1 (called All-1) signals the very last SCHC Fragment of a SCHC Packet.
   By extension, if windowing is used, the last window of a packet is called the All-1 window.

-  * If windowing is used, the FCN value with all the bits equal to 0 (All-0) signals the last SCHC Fragment of a window that is not the last one of the SCHC packet.
+  * If windowing is used, the FCN value with all the bits equal to 0 (called All-0) signals the last SCHC Fragment of a window that is not the last one of the SCHC packet.
 By extension, such a window is called an All-0 window.

-  The size of the FCN field is called N. It is defined for each F/R mode and Rule ID.
+  N is the size of the FCN field, in bits.
+It is defined for each SCHC F/R mode, Profile and Rule ID.
-  Since All-1 is special, the maximum value of FCN (as an unsigned integer) theoretically is (2^N)-2.
+  Since All-1 is special, the highest value of FCN (as an unsigned integer) theoretically is (2^N)-2.
-  However, each SCHC F/R mode or each LPWAN technology-specific document is free to specify a maximum value, called MAX_WIND_FCN, lower than (2^N)-2.
+  However, each SCHC F/R mode or Profile is free to specify a maximum value, called MAX_WIND_FCN, lower than (2^N)-2.
-  The rationale is that MAX_WIND_FCN finely controls the width of the Bitmap in the SCHC ACK message, which may be critical to some LPWAN technologies.
+  The rationale is that MAX_WIND_FCN finely controls the size of the Bitmap in the SCHC ACK message, which may be critical to some LPWAN technologies.

 * Datagram Tag (DTag).
 The DTag field is optional.

-  When there is no DTag, there can be only one fragmented SCHC Packet in transit: only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.
+  When there is no DTag, there can be only one fragmented SCHC Packet in transit.
+  In other words, only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.

   If present, DTag MUST be set to the same value for all SCHC Fragments carrying the same SCHC packet, and to different values for different SCHC Packets.
 Using this field, the sender can interleave fragments from